 II.B.1.a.
-All 12-14 year old participants who place 1st through 4th at the current year's AAU Taekwondo National Championships in the 12-14 year old Black Belt Olympic style sparring divisions will receive an invitation to the AAU National Team Trials competition.
+All 12-14 year old participants who place 1st through 4th at the current year's AAU Taekwondo National Championships in the 12-14 year old Black Belt Olympic style sparring divisions will receive an invitation to the AAU National Team Trials competition along with the current team member in good standing.